 Visiting museums in Paris with teenagers tip

 Many people do go to the Louvre though as it houses some of the most famous pieces on the planet.
 I think it would be a much easier museum to visit with older kids too.
 Make sure you take the time to organise your tour though so you see all of the artworks and don’t end up missing them.
-You can also ask for an activity at the information desk if your teens still like that.
+You can also ask for an activity at the information desk if your teens in Paris still like that.

 Visit Sainte Chapelle and the Conciergerie